 During construction, activities undertaken on site may have temporary adverse impacts on local residents, vehicle travellers, and non-motorised road users (NMUs) as a result of construction presence, and associated noise and delays due to traffic management measures.
-The closest residential property lies 670m south-west of the scheme and there are no local access points, parking facilities, or pedestrian amenities within the scheme extents.
+Some access points are located within the scheme extent, however local access will be granted where required.